Marginal flows of non-entropic weak Schr\"odinger bridges: Proofs of the main results

 \subsection{Dual characterization of the marginals}

 The proof of Theorem \ref{thm:propertyMain} will build upon elements of optimal stochastic control as well as properties of time-reversed diffusions.
 Before presenting the proof, let us derive some intermediate results from stochastic optimal control theory.
-In the rest of the paper, we assume $C=0$ and $b(t,x) =-\partial_x U(x)/2$.
+In the rest of the paper, we assume $C=0$ and $b$ is Markovian and of gradient form, i.e., $b(t,x) = -\partial_x U(x(t))/2$, $(t,x)\in [0,T]\times C([0,T],\R^\xdim)$, for some continuously differentiable function $U:\R^\xdim\longrightarrow \R$.